lucienjll/data-science-2025/challenges/c09-income-assignment.md

   )
 ```

-    ## Warning: Using `size` aesthetic for lines was deprecated in ggplot2 3.4.0.
-    ## ℹ Please use `linewidth` instead.
-    ## This warning is displayed once every 8 hours.
-    ## Call `lifecycle::last_lifecycle_warnings()` to see where this warning was
-    ## generated.

-    ## Warning: Removed 5 rows containing missing values or values outside the scale range
-    ## (`geom_point()`).

 ![](c09-income-assignment_files/figure-gfm/q8-task-1.png)<!-- -->

 **Observations**:

-- The largest population resides in Los Angeles, and LA doesn’t have the
-  largest median household income.
-We see the same trend where the
+- LA doesn’t have the largest median household income.
+Furthermore, I am
-  larger populations then to have smaller confidence intervals due to
-  the large sample size.
-Furthermore, I am noticing that the 4-person
-  category seems to have the smallest confidence interval, which also
+  noticing that the 4-person category seems to have the smallest
-  reinforces the idea that a larger sample size will result in smaller
+  confidence interval, which also reinforces the idea that a larger
-  confidence intervals.
+  sample size will result in smaller confidence intervals.

 Ideas: